Theses

 #FactCheck, #GenAI, #Coding

-How can promotional content be identified in videos by finfluencers, and to what extent do the characteristics of self-promotion and third-party advertising differ?
-(BA & MA; contact: Jonathan Ibele)
+• How can promotional content be identified in videos by finfluencers, and how do the characteristics of self-promotion differ from those of third-party advertising?
+(BA & MA; Contact: Jonathan Ibele

 #Marketing, #GenAI, #Coding

 The topics will be individually coordinated and specified with the students in terms of content and methodology.
-The requirements for the topics vary depending on the degree (bachelor's/master's).
+The requirements for the topics vary depending on the degree level (Bachelor’s/Master’s).

-The Green AI topic area explores how artificial intelligence can help overcome environmental challenges.
-In an environmental context, this involves optimising energy and resource use, preventing environmental disasters, reducing greenhouse gas emissions and promoting sustainable processes.
+The Green AI research area explores how artificial intelligence can help address environmental challenges.
+In an environmental context, this involves optimizing energy and resource use, preventing environmental disasters, reducing greenhouse gas emissions, and promoting sustainable processes.

 #NaturalDisasters, #MachineLearning, #Coding